Martin Perry travels North and meets Thailand’s most prominent elephant whisperers in the cultural capital of Chiang Mai.

 “With no proper monitoring in place, the population could crash and we may not find out until it’s too late”, he adds.
 “There is some attrition due to human-elephant conflict and possibly some wild capture, although I think this is concentrated in Burma where it is still legal in certain circumstances… Our efforts and money should be concentrated on keeping them wild and helping them increase in numbers.”
 The challenges faced by captive elephants are not any easier to police.

 “Captive elephants face many problems.
 But mostly it comes down to a huge demand from tourists and illegal export abroad, leading to unsustainable breeding… There are a majority of places where they work too hard for little pay – no pay at all if they cannot work!
 It seems that the most lucrative business model is to have as many elephants as you can, pay them as little as possible for as many hours as they can manage.
-All this in unnatural, stressful environments where their physical and psychological needs are far from met.”
+All this in unnatural, stressful environments where their physical and psychological needs are far from being met.”

 Simplistic solutions like blanket boycotts provide no real answer.

-“Good camps are grouped with the bad, forcing them to go out of business, which in turn means that the elephants have no income at all… it is far better to collaborate with all the stakeholders and gradually reduce the demand for elephants in line with gradually managed reduction in captive populations.”
+“Good camps are grouped with the bad, forcing them to go out of business, which in turn means that the elephants have no income at all… it is far better to collaborate with all the stakeholders and gradually reduce the demand for elephants in line with a gradually managed reduction in captive populations.”

 Like Patara, the GTAEF attempts to educate visitors through thought-out and mutually beneficial experiences.